Solid-Mechanics/Install-ABAQUS-on-Ubuntu/README.md

 alias abaqus='XLIB_SKIP_ARGB_VISUALS=1 /home/ACCOUNTNAME/abaqus/Commands/abaqus'
 alias cae='abaqus cae -mesa'
   ```
-where ACCOUNTNAME is the name of your pc account and PCNAME is the name of your pc.
+where ACCOUNTNAME is the name of your pc account and PCNAME is the name of your PC.

 - Reboot the computer.